 Conflicts due to Relationships

-Another common reason why daughters and mothers fight and develop conflicts is because they have highly complicated relationships or they may also have too similar or too different personalities.
+Another common reason why daughters and mothers fight and develop conflicts is because they have highly complicated negative relationship or they may also have too similar or too different personalities.
 It could also be because hormones are the reason why daughters and mothers feel angry with one another.
 You see, there is still the age-old sexism that hormones are getting the blame why women get angry.

 It is true that mental health issues and differing personality traits may also have an influence on how well mothers and daughters relate to each other.
 However, these are not the main reason behind the fights between daughters and mothers.
 They also don’t explain why conflicts between mothers and daughters have become prevalent these days.